mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Count rate for the collimated gammas.
 Put L spectra on top of each other and see change in intensity.
 - [ ] Output list mode neutrons as well for generator
 - [ ] Check if 135 is low for all neutrons for all geometries
-- [ ] average pulse using collimated Cs

 ## In Progress